soleil-ica/Lima-tango-cpp/doc/SpectrumOneCCD/spectrumoneccd.rst

 ======================= =============== =============== ======================================
-lastTemperature         Read            Double          Last temperature of the CCD. gain                    Read/Write      Long            CCD gain of the camera.
+lastTemperature         Read            Double          Last temperature of the CCD. gain                    Read/Write      Long            CCD gain of the camera. numFlushes              Read/Write      Long            Set number of flushes on the camera
 ======================= =============== =============== ======================================